danesparza/cloudjournal/README.md

 `{machineid}` - This will be replaced with the contents of [/etc/machine-id](https://www.man7.org/linux/man-pages/man5/machine-id.5.html)

 `{unit}` - This will be replaced with the name of the current systemd unit being processed.

+## Getting your app logs to cloudwatch
+Getting your app log to cloudwatch is simple now: If your app is installed as a systemd unit, just output your logs to the console -- they'll automatically be added to journald under your systemd unit.
+Then cloudwatch can take the logs for your journald unit and ship them to cloudwatch every few minutes.

+JSON logging is highly recommended because AWS Cloudwatch can automatically parse JSON logs and will provide structured log filters and searching.